asukakenji/drawing-challenge/README.md

 ### Package Diagram

-There are 6 library packages and 1 main package, as shown in the diagram:
+There are 5 library packages for interfaces, 6 library pachages for non-interfaces, and 1 main package.
+The library package are shown in the following diagram:

 ![Package Diagram](./images/PackageDiagram.png)

-Click [here](https://drive.google.com/file/d/0B6JV6ICUUqcuazU1RDV0MUNrMmM/view?usp=sharing) for the full-size diagram.
+Click [here](https://drive.google.com/file/d/1WtJBLJyGjeKflJlvTQpVqqReJshxw5i4/view?usp=sharing) for the full-size diagram.

+#### Interface Packages

+Package `color` defines the `Color` interface and the `Parser` interface.

+Package `canvas` defines the `Canvas` interface and the `BufferBasedCanvas` interface.

+Package `renderer` defines the `Renderer` interface.

+Package `command` defines the `Command` interface, and the `Parser` interface.

+Package `interpreter` defines the `Interpreter` interface.

+#### Non-Interface Packages

-Package common defines types and variables which are needed by other packages in the project.
+Package `common` defines types and variables which are needed by other packages in the project.

-Package color defines the `Color` interface, the `ByteColor` type which implements it, the `Parser` interface, and the `ByteColorParser` type which implements it.
+Package `bytecolor` (`color/bytecolor`) defines the `ByteColor` type, which implements the `color.Color` interface, and the `Parser` type, which implements the `color.Parser` interface.

-Package canvas defines the `Canvas` interface, the `BufferBasedCanvas` interface, and the `ByteColorBuffer` type which implements it.
+Package `bytecolor` (`canvas/bytecolor`) defines the `Buffer` type, which implements the `canvas.BufferBasedCanvas` interface.

-Package command defines the `Command` interface, several types which implement it, the `Parser` interface, and the `BasicParser` type which implements it.
+Package `basic` defines several "Value Object" types which implement the `command.Command` interface, and the `Parser` type, which implements the `command.Parser` interface.

-Package renderer defines the `Renderer` interface, and the `WriterRenderer` type which implements it.
+Package `writer` defines the `Renderer` type, which implements the `renderer.Renderer` interface.

-Package interpreter defines the `Interpreter` interface, and the `BasicInterpreter` type which implements it.
+Package `simple` defines the `Interpreter` type, which is a stateless interpreter implementing `interpreter.Interpreter`, and the `CanvasContainer` interface and the `Quitter` interface, which are used to specify the requirements of the `Interpreter` type, and the `Environment` type, which fulfills the requirements.

 ### Class Diagram